-Wells Fargo Net Worth: $365.6B
+Wells Fargo’s Net Worth: $306.04B

-Market caps offer one view of what the market values a company at, but that value is susceptible to change on an almost-hourly basis due to external market forces and investors fighting over the value of shares.
-T he GOBankingRates Evaluation attempts to overcome market changes by calculating a company’s net worth based on recent annual reports of income and profit but also taking into consideration its assets and liabilities.
+Market caps offer one view of what the market values a company at, but that value is susceptible to change on an almost hourly basis due to external market forces and investors fighting over the value of shares.
+The GOBankingRates Evaluation attempts to overcome market changes by calculating a company’s net worth based on recent annual reports of income and profit but also taking into consideration its assets and liabilities.

-Based on Wells Fargo’s revenue and profits from the last three years, the bank’s net worth is over $365 billion.
+Based on Wells Fargo’s revenue and profits from the last three years, the bank’s net worth is over $306.04 billion.

 Warren Buffett Hangs On to Wells Fargo Shares

 In 2016, regulators revealed the bank had created millions of fake accounts in order to satisfy sales goals and receive financial rewards.
-The fallout included the firing of more than 5,000 employees, a $185 million fine, billions in legal expenses, and the planned closure of hundreds of bank branches to offset legal costs.
+The fallout included the firing of more than 5,000 employees, a $185 million fine, billions in legal expenses and the planned closure of hundreds of bank branches to offset legal costs.